tinkkit/core/README.md

 ### Prerequisites

 * nodeJS [http://nodejs.org/download/](http://nodejs.org/download/)
-* bower: `npm install -g bower`

 ### Install

-1. Go to the root of your project and type the following command in your terminal:
+1. Go to the root of your project and type one of the following commands in your terminal:
-   `bower install tink-core --save`
+   - `bower install tink-core --save`
+   - `npm install tink-core --save`

 2. Include `dist/tink.css` and its necessary dependencies in your project.